bviengineer/project-04/README.md

 ### Project Sources
-Base files were provided and included HTML, CSS, game board hearts and sample quotes, some of which remained in the game.
+Base files were provided and included HTML, CSS, game board hearts, sample quotes, some of which, remained in the game, sample html and a study guide.
 Additional quotes were added.
 The look, feel and theme of the application has been modified to suit the developer's personal style.

 Background image obtained from **Pixabay**.
 No attribution is required but is mentioned out of courtesy.
  Image by [Pexels](https://pixabay.com/users/Pexels-2286921/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1850417)